 Individual paper presentations

-Proposals for individual presentations must be prepared for blind review – author names should not be included in the document.
+Proposals for individual paper presentations must be prepared for blind review (author names should not be included in the proposal).
 Proposals must consist of (a) a title of no more than 12 words, (b) an abstract of no more than 50 words (for inclusion in the final program), (c) a summary of research of no more than 800 words, and (d) references, tables, and figures as appropriate.
-The Program Committee will reject individual presentations proposals whose titles, abstracts, or summaries exceed the word limits or are not blind.
+The Program Committee will reject individual paper presentation proposals whose titles, abstracts, or summaries exceed the word limits or are not blind.
 References, tables, and figures do not count toward the word limits.
-The summary should include research questions, methods, and findings.
-The Program Committee also strongly recommends that authors include the practical implications of their research (see the Evaluation and Review Criteria below).
+The summary should include research questions, contribution to the field, methods, and findings.
+The Program Committee also strongly recommends that authors include the practical implications of their research.

 Coordinated paper sessions